dinki/View-Assist/wiki/docs/view-assist-configuration/satellite-creation/index.md

 ![](./vaconfig2.png)

 Enter the section and make any needed changes and hit submit.
 This will set those options for use on this satellite device only

+## Next Steps

+Your View Assist satellite is now ready for use.
+While View Assist does have some built in functions, most of the power comes from using the Custom Sentences.
+See [this section of the wiki](../../extend-functionality/sentences/index.md) for information on the preinstalled View Assist blueprints.
+These can be found on your Home Assistant server by going to Settings -> Automations & Scenes then click on the blueprints tab.
+All View Assist blueprints are labeled with `View Assist` in the name so you can filter on that if you like.